 Descent: 3-5 hours

 This is the most popular base for the climb to the summit, and the most easily accessible 5th station from the Fuji Five Lake region and central Tokyo.
 Lots of mountain huts line the trail around the 7th and 8th stations, and there are separate trails for the ascent and descent.
 The sunrise takes place on this side of the mountain.
+Daily limits on hikers and a mandatory admission fee were introduced in 2024 along this route.
 More details...

 • Subashiri 5th Station (Shizuoka Prefecture)